Institute of Advanced Architectural Studies: Sections of the IoAAS

 Parks and Gardens Following earlier research work on investigating the criteria for listing and conserving historic parks and gardens by Peter Goodchild, the ‘Centre for the Conservation of Historic Parks and Gardens’ was established in 1982.
 The Centre made an active contribution to the first official ‘Register of Historic Parks and Gardens in England’ which was published by English Heritage in 1984.
 From 1987, the Centre (later known as the Landscape Unit) focused on providing short mid-career courses and running the Historic Landscape Option in the MA in Conservation Studies.
 It also sponsored conferences and continued to promote the recording of historic parks and gardens and this, in due course, gave rise to the ‘Parks and Gardens UK Database’.

 Photogrammetric Unit This Unit was part of the IoAAS from 1976 to 1991, under the direction of Ross W A Dallas.
 While largely a ‘production’ unit producing surveys for DAMHB (Directorate of Ancient Monuments and Historic Buildings) and its successor English Heritage, it also played an important role in the development, use and promotion of the technique of photogrammetry for producing elevation drawings of historic buildings in the UK.

 Architectural Library From the days of the York Academic Trust, a substantial library of books, journals and AV materials relating to all aspects of architecture was established.
 This became part of the University’s main Library, while being housed in the King’s Manor and essentially servicing the requirements of the various students and sections of the IoAAS.

 Publications of the Institute

-The IoAAS produced many substantial reports on various architectural themes, many sponsored by Government departments such as the Dept of the Environment.
+The IoAAS produced many substantial reports on various architectural themes, many sponsored by Government departments such as the Department of the Environment.
 The major reports were mostly produced by the Research Section and latterly as well by the Conservation Studies department.
-These Reports are listed in the University of York Library Catalogue, where full details of titles, authors, sponsors etc can be found.
+These reports are listed in the University of York Library catalogue, where full details of titles, authors, sponsors etc can be found.
 As well, many other minor publications are listed here.